 Without the copyright, von Tiesenhausen would only be entitled to surface rights, meaning that he could still be forced by the provincial government to allow companies access to the land.
 As the Edmonton Journal puts it, the copyright, however, "mimics strong legal foundations of pharmaceutical, computer software, and publishing corporations" and turned out to be something that the oil companies didn't want to challenge, for fear that others would follow von Tiesenhausen's rather inspiring example.

 Besides this clever bit of legal wrangling, von Tiesenhausen was able to stop the frequent visits from oil company representatives by charging them for every meeting:

 I’m not trying to get money for my land, I’m just trying to relate to these companies on their level.
 Once I started charging $500 an hour for oil companies to come talk to me, the meetings got shorter and few and far between.

 Von Tiesenhausen's love for nature and the land is evident not only in his works, but also in the way the artist is striving to build up his community.
 He helped to bring to fruition an effort to build a self-sustaining, energy-efficient community centre out of local materials, which now acts as a hub for all sorts of activities in this small town.
 In spite of the difficulties in facing down such a Goliath of an opponent, von Tiesenhausen remains optimistic about the future:

 Oh man, I'm telling you there's never been more hope.
 There's never been more hope in my existence because there's a consciousness arising.
-There's people all over the place demonstrating, the Occupy movements... it's the biggest uncharted movement in the history of the planet.
+There are people all over the place demonstrating, the Occupy movements... it's the biggest uncharted movement in the history of the planet.

 Stuff is gonna change.
 It has to.
 Because we won't survive if we don't. [..]
 What you can do is see everything as an opportunity, everything as a potential raw material, whether it's people, politics, or a situation.